namratachaudhary/namc.in/content/posts/cookie-box-2021.md

 * What is the last day for sign-up? **15 November, 2021**
 * Can I send it to my mam in Canada?
 Sadly, no. This is **Ireland-only**
 * Can I share it with my friends?
 Yes, that would be nice.
 But Ireland-only.
 * What is the shelf-life of the cookies?
-They last up to 4 weeks at room temp, but I'm 100% sure they will be gone within less than a week 😋
+They last up to **4 weeks at room temperature**, but I'm 100% sure they will be gone within less than a week 😋
 * When will the box be shipped/ready for collection?
-Depending on signups, I am aiming for first/second week of December
+Depending on signups, I am aiming for **shipping within first/second week of December**
 * Are there more people involved?
-Unfortunately (or fortunately?) no, its a one-woman shop and I have a lot of support from my partner, Stephen ❤️
+Unfortunately (or fortunately?) no, its a one-woman shop and I have a lot of support from my partner, **Stephen** ❤️
-* Is this a business in making?
-Absolutely not.
+* Is this a business in making? **Absolutely not**.
 Its an opportunity for me to share my love for baking with people I love.
 This is not a retirement-plan or a business opportunity.

-**The sign up form is here - https://forms.gle/dNqXGYLVkkdJM42V7
+**The sign up form is here - https://forms.gle/dNqXGYLVkkdJM42V7**

 Looking forward to sending you cookies!